instrumentisto/rust-incubator/3_ecosystem/3_1_testing/README.md

-Step 3.1: Testing and mocking
+Task 3.1: Testing and mocking
 =============================

 [Rust] testing ecosystem [is not huge, but has grown quite well][1], providing some interesting libraries and solutions.